 Most time at the beginning of the semester is used on courses/lectures but gradually that decreases and the project work increases.
 The project exam is an oral group exam where the project report is defended.

 So the project report is like a very long essay, and it is not necessarily fun all the time – most likely it will be quite frustrating as there not only will be academic troubles in learning new theories and learning how to apply them but also the aspect of finding out how to work together in a group may prove to be frustrating.
-Afterward, hopefully, you will discover that that is when you perhaps learned the most.
+Afterward, hopefully, you will discover that is when you perhaps learned the most.

-Choosing your study programme at AAU
+Choosing your exchange course at AAU

 Writing your master thesis as part of the exchange